rails/rails/guides/source/active_record_callbacks.md

 WARNING. `after_save` runs both on create and update, but always _after_ the more specific callbacks `after_create` and `after_update`, no matter the order in which the macro calls were executed.

-NOTE: `before_destroy` callback should be placed before `dependent: :destroy` associations (or use the `prepend: true` option), to ensure they execute before the records are deleted by `dependent: :destroy`.
+NOTE: `before_destroy` callbacks should be placed before `dependent: :destroy` associations (or use the `prepend: true` option), to ensure they execute before the records are deleted by `dependent: :destroy`.

 ### `after_initialize` and `after_find`